 popular than anything to get the word out is building a quality website for your bookkeeping business.

 Will you work from home or a commercial office space?
 Some clients are happy to have you take their paperwork and use a client bookkeeping system on your computer.
 This is ideal if you prefer work at home bookkeeping.

 Others will ask that you come to their place of business and perform

 your services at their computer.
 Sometimes these clients will have a

 remote connection setup where you can perform your service on their

 computer and work at home.

-There are more questions you may ask yourself as you build your business system.
+There are more questions you may ask yourself as you build your business system such as whether or not you need to carry insurance.
 You might even want to study your competition.
 As you take the time to answer these questions you will find a plan beginning to form in your mind.
 Then you will be on your way to starting your own business at home.